 Nigeria CEDAW NGO Coalition (2008), The Nigeria CEDAW NGO Coalition Shadow Report, Nigeria CEDAW NGO Coalition.

-United Nations (2011) ‘World Abortion Policies 2011’, UN Department of Economic and Social Affairs, Population Division, New York. http://www.un.org/esa/population/publications/2011abortion/2011wallchart.pdf
+United Nations (2011) ‘World Abortion Policies 2011’, UN Department of Economic and Social Affairs, Population Division, New York. (http://www.un.org/esa/population/publications/2011abortion/2011wallchart.pdf - accessed 13 January 2014).

-United Nations Treaty Collection (UNTC) (2011): Convention on the Elimination of All forms of Discrimination Against Women, countries ratified.
+United Nations Treaty Collection (UNTC) (2011): Convention on the Elimination of All forms of Discrimination against Women, countries ratified.

 Women’s Aid Collective for Nigeria NGO Coalition on Shadow Report (WACOL) (2008), CEDAW and Accountability to Gender Equality in Nigeria: A Shadow Report, WACOL: Lagos, Nigeria.

 World Bank (n.d.)
-‘Data: Nigeria’, Washington, D.C., World Bank, http://data.worldbank.org/country/nigeria (accessed 10 November 2011)
+‘Data: Nigeria’, Washington, D.C., World Bank, (http://data.worldbank.org/country/nigeria - accessed 14 January 2014).

-World Economic Forum (2011) The Global Gender Gap Report 2011, available at http://www3.weforum.org/docs/WEF_GenderGap_Report_2011.pdf (accessed 2 March 2012)
+World Economic Forum (2011) The Global Gender Gap Report 2011, (http://www3.weforum.org/docs/WEF_GenderGap_Report_2011.pdf - accessed 14 January 2014).